Skip to main content

 This command can only be used with characters.

-Attacks the current target using the project's progression and combat rules.
+Attacks the current target using the ruleset combat path.

 attack()